usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

 Treasury is highlighting "<a href="{{ site.baseurl }}/promising-practice-guides/">promising practices</a>" inspired by successes achieved in the field, including partnerships with local court systems and legal services to prevent evictions and housing instability; options for reducing documentation barriers that might keep eligible families from accessing ERA; and application procedures that speed eligibility determinations through increased reliance on automation and fact-specific proxies.

+### Fact Sheet May 7, 2021

+From the <a href="https://home.treasury.gov/system/files/136/FACT_SHEET-Emergency-Rental-Assistance-Program_May2021.pdf">May 7, 2021 Fact sheet</a>

+#### Protects Renters from Eviction While Payments Are Being Made on Their Behalf.

+Starting with today’s guidance, programs must prohibit the eviction of renters for nonpayment in months for which they receive emergency rental assistance.
+While most landlords are working to secure relief and help renters stay in place, Treasury strongly encourages grantees to require that landlords not evict tenants for nonpayment of rent for 30 to 90 days longer than the period covered by the emergency rental assistance as a condition of receiving payment.

 ## Example self-attestation forms